NethServer/docs/developer-manual/en/development_process.rst

 * When test finishes she removes the **testing** label and clears *Assignee* field.
-If the test is *successful*, she sets the **verified** label, otherwise she alerts the *Developer* and plans further developments.
+If the test is *successful*, she sets the **verified** label, otherwise she alerts the *Developer* and the *Packager* to plan a new process iteration.

 Packager
 ^^^^^^^^

-The *Packager*:
+The *Packager* coordinates the *Developer* and *QA member* work.
+After the *Developer* opens one or more pull requests:

+* Selects issues with open pull requests

+* Reviews the pull request code and merges it

+* Builds and uploads the RPMs to the *testing* repository and sets the **testing** label (see :ref:`buildrpm-section`)

+After the *QA member* has completed the testing phase:

 * Takes an unassigned issue with label **verified**

-* Review the code changes of pull requests and merges them

 * Commits a *release tag* (see `Building RPMs`_).